 2. Stand Up Paddleboard & SUP Yoga

 Test your balance as you coast down the Buffalo River with a stand up paddleboard session from BFLO Harbor Kayak and Buffalo RiverWorks.
-Venture out into more open waters and feel the breeze roll in from Lake Erie with paddleboard rentals available from Buffalo Paddleboard Co. at Gallagher Beach.
+Venture out into more open waters and feel the breeze roll in from Lake Erie with paddleboard rentals available from Longboards Paddle Co. at Gallagher Beach, Hamburg Town Beach, Wilkeson Pointe and Woodlawn Beach (they also rent kayaks and hydrobikes, too!).
 And for all you yogis looking for a challenge, Canalside offers weekly stand up paddleboard yoga classes in the replica canal.

 3. Water Bikes & Paddleboats